openaustralia/theyvoteforyou/README.md

 ### Ukraine

-The [Popolo](http://www.popoloproject.com/) data for Ukraine is loaded with the `application:load:popolo` Rake task.
+The [Popolo](http://www.popoloproject.com/) data for Ukraine is loaded with the `application:load:ukraine:popolo` Rake task.
 It will load people or vote data, depending on what it finds in the file.

 ## Better Search